 The Galen Institute logo is a conceptual depiction of a central problem in the health sector that affects Americans under age 65 without health coverage.
 The horizontal axis above represents a given individual’s income.
 The vertical axis represents the likelihood that individual is eligible for health coverage and the value of taxpayer subsidies for the coverage.

-As an individual moves up the income scale, the likelihood of qualifying for government health programs declines.
+As an individual moves up the income scale, the likelihood of qualifying for these government health programs declines.
 Those on the right side of the scale with higher incomes are much more likely to have job-based health coverage, which is generously subsidized through the tax code.